silinternational/idp-in-a-box/terraform/070-id-sync/README.md

 - `id_broker_assertValidIp` - Whether or not to assert IP address for ID Broker API is trusted
 - `notifier_email_to` - Who to send notifications to about sync problems (e.g. users lacking email addresses)
 - `sync_safety_cutoff` - The percentage of records allowed to be changed during a sync, provided as a float, ex: `0.2` for `20%`
+- `allow_empty_email` - Whether or not to allow the primary email property to be empty.
+Default: `false`

 ## Outputs